-- All graded work must be typed and submitted electronically (in the case of essays), double-spaced, in standard font size, no larger than 12-pt Verdana, and follow all conventions of an MLA paper.
-There will be a sample paper written in standard MLA form available in "Samples" on Google Classroom. - Assignments must ALWAYS meet the minimum length & source requirements and address the prompt/assignment.
+- All graded work must be typed and submitted electronically (in the case of essays), double-spaced, in standard font and in 12-pt size, and follow all conventions of an MLA paper.
+There will be a sample paper written in standard MLA form available in "Samples" on Google Classroom. - Assignments must ALWAYS meet the minimum length & source requirements and address the prompt/assignment (including First Full and Revised Drafts, see more below).